 Simba’s destiny is to one day reign in place of his father.
 Scar, the perfidious brother of King Mufasa, is not happy with this, and strongly desires to become king.

 And for this reason, he is jealous of his nephew Simba, who precludes him from taking the throne.

 Dramatic scenes of lion king wall mural for nursery

-You will find many dramatic scenes in the story for Lion King wall mural suitable for nursery and children’s bedroom.
+You will find many dramatic scenes in the story for the Lion King wall mural suitable for nursery and children’s bedrooms.